Hypergeometric function and Modular Curvature II. Connes-Moscovici functional relation after Lesch's work: Modular curvature as a functional gradient

-The basic notations of differential structure on $\T^2_\theta$ (or $\T^m_\theta$) has been listed in \S\ref{subsec:notation-for-Tm}.
-The conformal change of the flat metric start with rescaling the flat volume functional, i.e., the canonical trace $\varphi_0$, by a Weyl factor $k = e^h$ where $h = h^* \in C^\infty(\T^2_\theta)$ is a self-adjoint element in the coordinate algebra:
+Modeled on spectral geometry of Riemannian manifolds (cf. \cite[Ch.
+4]{gilkey1995invariance}), local invariants to be investigated are derived from spectral asymptotic of some Laplacian type operators attached to the underlying Riemannian metric.
+On noncommutative two tori $\mathbb{T}^2_\theta$, $ \theta \in \R \setminus \Q$, we consider conformal change of the flat metric, starting with rescaling the flat volume functional, i.e., the canonical trace $\varphi_0$, by a Weyl factor $k = e^h$ where $h = h^* \in C^\infty(\T^2_\theta)$: